 - Or you are a student getting Personal Independence Payment (PIP)/Disability Living Allowance (DLA).

-- You may be entitled to claim contribution-based ESA if you have paid enough National Insurance contributions; or
+You may be entitled to claim this contribution-based ESA if:

-- You may be entitled to claim income-related ESA if you do not have enough money coming in, or you have not paid enough National Insurance contributions, and you satisfy the entitlement conditions.
+You may be entitled to claim income-related ESA if you have not paid enough National Insurance contributions, and you satisfy the entitlement conditions.
+How much you get depends on your circumstances.
+You cannot get income-related ESA and Universal Credit at the same time.

 - The assessment phase rate which is paid for the first 13 weeks of your claim while a decision is made on your capability for work through the Work Capability Assessment: